aomader/arc-diagrams/README.md

 also approve that by looking at the example images shown in the paper.
 Therefore the author implicitly used some sort of _minimality_ property, but didn't mention it in the specification.

+It's also not clear how repetition regions are handled that are somewhat equal but off by a small amount.
+For example the string "01010" would contain two region, "01" repeated 2 times starting at 0 and "10" also repeated 2 times starting at index 1.
+Nevertheless it doesn't make any sense to use both, describe nearly the same repeating area with nearly the same _fundamental substring_.

+So you see there are at least two more properties missing, which further define a _repetition region_.

 [arc diagrams]: http://innovis.cpsc.ucalgary.ca/innovis/uploads/Courses/InformationVisualizationDetails2009/Wattenberg2002.pdf
 [suffix_tree]: http://cs.au.dk/~mailund/suffix_tree.html